ajdeziel/make-my-day/README.md

-# make-my-day
+# MakeMyDay
-Web application that reads images for event date and time with to create Calendar event
+##### Data Mining Tool using Google Cloud Vision & Calendar API to read and interpret images of event posters to determine date & time